1 About sugar

 The new recommendations on sugar pose a significant challenge but are achievable in the long-term.
 The scientific evidence shows that we all have to reduce our sugar consumption in order to protect our health.
 This is why a broad range of measures is needed in response – there is no single solution.
 We need to change our environment to help the nation make healthier choices.

-2.4 Currently how much sugar does the average person consume in the UK?
+2.4 Currently how much sugar does the average person consume?

-The average person in Britain consumes 700g of sugar a week – equivalent to 175 cubes of sugar!
+The average person in the developed world consumes 700g of sugar a week, equivalent to 175 teaspoons.

 2.5 Does this differ between age groups?

-The below shows a breakdown of daily total sugar intake14
+The below shows an example breakdown of daily total sugar intake14

 - Children aged 1 and a half to 3 consume on average 36.1g of sugar (11.9%)